ManifoldScholar/manifold-docs/_docs/customizing/settings/theme.md

 ### Color

-The color of the header bar is customizable.
-To define the color of the header bar for your Manifold instance, enter an HTML color hex value—including the hash symbol (#)—in this field (e.g., `#2980B9`).
+The color of the top bar is customizable.
+To define the color of the top bar for your Manifold instance, enter an HTML color hex value—including the hash symbol (#)—in this field (e.g., `#2980B9`).

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <strong>Note</strong>.
-The color of the header bar is a global setting and cannot be adjusted for individual projects.
+The color of the top bar is a global setting and cannot be adjusted for individual projects.
 </div>

 ### URL

-The header bar functions as a clickable link.
-The URL entered here will serve as the target link to any user who clicks on the header bar.
-Like the Header Bar Text, input here can be overriden on a project's [General settings](/docs/projects/customizing/general.html#header-bar) page.
+The top bar functions as a clickable link.
+The URL entered here will serve as the target link to any user who clicks on the top bar.
+Like the Top Bar Text, input here can be overriden on a project's [General settings](/docs/projects/customizing/general.html#top-bar) page.

-### Press Bar Display Mode
+### Top Bar Display Mode

 - **Disabled**.
-When set to `Disabled` the header bar will not display—*even if* a user fills in the [header bar fields](/docs/projects/customizing/general.html#header-bar) for an individual project or sets one up to appear in [standalone mode](/docs/projects/customizing/general.html#standalone).
+When set to `Disabled` the top bar will not display—*unless* a user fills in the [top bar fields](/docs/projects/customizing/general.html#top-bar) for an individual project.
 - **Always Visible**.
-If toggled to `Always Visible`, so long as the text and URL have been provided, the header bar will display on all Manifold pages (excepting those within the reader), regardless of whether or not those pages are associated with a standalone project.
-If users have enabled [standalone mode](/docs/projects/customizing/general.html#standalone) and the [header bar](/docs/projects/customizing/general.html#header-bar) for individual projects, those settings will override the text and URL entered here in the Theme settings.
+If toggled to `Always Visible`, so long as the text and URL have been provided, the top bar will display on all Manifold pages (excepting those within the reader).
+If users have enabled [project-specific top-bar attributes](/docs/projects/customizing/general.html#top-bar), those settings will override the text and URL entered here.
 - **Only Visible in Standalone Mode**.
-To set the header bar to only appear on those pages associated with projects that are enabled for [standalone mode](/docs/projects/customizing/general.html#standalone), select `Only Visible in Standalone Mode`.
+To set the top bar to appear on projects that are enabled for [standalone mode](/docs/projects/customizing/general.html#standalone), select `Only Visible in Standalone Mode`.
+Project-level overrides are still possible with this setting selected.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
+<strong>Note </strong>.
 The header won't display unless text and a URL are provided.
-However, if the header bar is enabled to be visible in standalone mode and a user has input text and a URL for those projects individually in their <a href="/docs/projects/customizing/general.html">General settings</a>, the header bar will appear, even if that information has not been filled in here in the Theme settings.
 </div>